arsen-kazydub/demo/scroll-compact-header/README.md

 ## How to use
 1. Include `scroll-compact-header.css` in your page.
-2. Initialize the plugin, optionally customizing the header's ID, and the CSS class toggled on scroll.
+2. Initialize the plugin with default or custom options.